theodoragirgis/rebound/docs/simulationstructure.md

 ### Collisions

+`int (*collision_resolve) (struct reb_simulation* const r, struct reb_collision)`
+:   This is a function pointer which determines how a collision is resolved.
+By default, it is NULL, assuming hard sphere model.
+    A return value of 0 indicates that both particles remain in the simulation.
+A return value of 1 (2) indicates that particle 1 (2) should be removed from the simulation.
+A return value of 3 indicates that both particles should be removed from the simulation.
+    See [the discussion on collisions](collisions.md#resolving-collisions) for more information on how to use this function pointer.

 `int track_energy_offset`
 :   Set this variable to 1 to track energy change during collisions and ejections (default: 0).
     This is helpful if you want to keep track of an integrator's accuracy and physical collisions do not conserve energy.